For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today. Early Bird Discount Ending Soon!

 One of the most common ways to store and search over unstructured data is to embed it and store the resulting embedding vectors, and then at query time to embed the unstructured query and retrieve the embedding vectors that are ‘most similar’ to the embedded query.
 Hence, without embedding techniques, your RAG approach will be impossible.

-Understanding the creation of embeddings
+Understanding the Creation of Embeddings

 Much like a machine learning model, an embedding model undergoes training on extensive datasets.
 Various models available can generate embeddings for you, and each model is distinct.
 You can find the top embedding models here.